maryglover/Bowie_State_BIOL_102/syllabi/BIOL102_Syllabus.md

 ### Zoom

 Zoom is free, video conferencing software which will be used for all scheduled class meetings.
-All zooom class sessions can be accessed through the app in Blackboard.
+All zoom class sessions can be accessed through the app in Blackboard.
 Students can join class sessions through their internet browser or by downloading the zoom app to their desktop computer or phone.
 For more information about joining zoom meetings, see [here](https://support.zoom.us/hc/en-us/articles/201362193-Joining-a-meeting).

 ### Microsoft office